gpadolina/multiple_regression_anaysis_with_airbnb/README.md

 ### Analysis 1
 #### What causes the diffence between prices in listings?
-*Data Wrangling*: Please see the cleaned [data](https://github.com/gpadolina/multipleRegressionAnaysisWithAirbnb/blob/master/priceModel.R) that was I produced by leveraging dplyr and tidyr libraries using R.
+*Data Wrangling*: Please see the cleaned [data](https://github.com/gpadolina/multipleRegressionAnaysisWithAirbnb/blob/master/priceModel.R) that I produced by leveraging dplyr and tidyr libraries using R.